WETA

 For more information visit the USDOE website.

-Striving Readers Legislation
+Striving Readers legislation

 Striving Readers is a government program designed to improve the reading skills of middle and high school students who read below grade level.
 Authorized in 2005 as part of the No Child Left Behind Act, this program supports initiatives to improve literacy instruction across the curriculum and works to build a scientific research base for strategies that improve literacy skills for adolescents.